-Once the burial is over, it’s time for the mercy meal.
-This is similar to a repast after a funeral that you might find in other cultures.
-Traditionally, the family serves fish since this is a symbol of Christ.
-There are no desserts or extravagances, though this is a time for religious celebrations.
+Once the burial is over, it’s time for the mercy meal, or the makaria.
+A makaria is a tradition similar to a repast after a funeral; the family usually serves fish since this is a symbol of Christ, and there are no desserts or extravagances, though this is a time for religious celebrations.

 While many cultures enjoy a meal after the funeral, there are some customs specific to the Orthodox community.